gganno/swiftsleep/README.md

-# swiftsleep
+# SwiftSleep
-Plugin to allow night skipping by a single player on a bukkit Minecraft server
+A basic plugin to allow 1 player to sleep for a whole Minecraft server using the bukkit API